LMaiorano/StravaWeather/Documentation/Development Plan.md

 Next, weather data from these days and locations are obtained from the KNMI, as well as the KNMI weather warnings.
 This is used to calculate weather scores based on rain, wind, and the weather warnings.
 For a given weather type, filter the days with that specific weather type.
-Then, filter the trava data for those days and generate a heat map displaying the activities per segment.
+Then, filter the Strava data for those days and generate a heat map displaying the activities per segment.
 A reference output is generated, so that further weather dependent outputs can be interpreted.

 In order to differentiate between locations that are inherently popular and